The Short Version

 Life changed forever.

 My writing became therapy.
-As my father quickly withdrew into his own grief-filled existence, abandoning my brother and I, the only way I managed to cope with life was to write about my pain, my grief, my hope for a better future.
+The only way I managed to cope with life was to write about my pain, my grief, my hope for a better future.

 I was a shy child.
 And I grew into a shy teenager.
 I felt lost without my mother.
 So I threw myself into my reading, writing and studying for school.
 I enjoyed the education part of school, not so much the social part of it.
 I felt much like an outcast.
 After all, I was the kid with no mom.